jalonghurst/TotalFolk/README.md

 # Total Folk Monorepo
 Vite | React | JavaScript | TypeScript | Node.js

 This repository contains the code for the Total Folk project, organized as a monorepo using Rush.
-The monorepo structure allows us to manage multiple packages and projects within a single repository efficiently.
+The monorepo structure allows us to manage multiple packages and projects within a single repository efficiently, and is built with scalability in mind.

 ## Proposed Project Structure